 The Executive Committee (EC) is a group of volunteers responsible for running a Surfrider Foundation chapter.
 It’s a fun and rewarding position that requires consistent efforts through a two-year term.
 Chapters are required to elect five standard roles (Chair, Vice Chair, Volunteer Coordinator, Treasurer, and Secretary) and can add on two or four ‘at large’ EC members if they choose.
 Surfrider Ventura has a nine person EC.
 As volunteers, perfection is not expected, but dedication is important.
 EC members typically meet separately from the general chapter meeting once a month to discuss chapter business and finances, along with engaging in regular communication via Surfrider officer email.

 Executive Committee members are elected for a two-year term by a vote of active members in early December.
-The top vote getters will become part of the EC for 2022 and 2023 starting in the new year.
+The top vote getters will become part of the EC for 2023 and 2024 starting in the new year.
 Each year there are typically 3-5 open positions to help ensure some consistency and institutional knowledge on the EC.
-For the 2022/23 election there are five spots open.
-We are looking for a Chapter Chair, a Volunteer Coordinator, an Events Coordinator and two At-Large positions.
+For the 2023/24 election there are four spots open.
+We are looking for a Vice Chair, a Newsletter Coordinator, and two At-Large positions.